theonethatgotcaught/Omega/README.md

 Create python notebook with Colab

-We did an Eda to see what we need to preprocessing
+We did an EDA to see what we need to preprocessing

   Merged the keywords with the text